 The clock source which drives the main counter in each TM can originate from various sources.
-The selection of the required clock source is implemented using the xTnCK2~xTnCK0 bits in the xTMn control registers, where "x" stands for C or S type TM and "n" stands for the specific TM serial number.
-For the CTM there is no serial number "n" in the relevant pin or control register bits since there is only one CTM in the device.
-The clock source can be a ratio of the system clock, f{SYS}, or the internal high clock, f_H, the f{SUB} clock source or the external xTCKn pin.
+The selection of the required clock source is implemented using the $xTnCK2\sim xTnCK0$ bits in the xTMn control registers, where "x" stands for C, S or P type TM and "n" stands for the specific TM serial number.
+For the CTM there is no serial number "n" in the relevant pins, registers and control bits since there is only one CTM in the device.
+The clock source can be a ratio of the system clock, f{SYS} , or the internal high clock, f{H} , the f{SUB} clock source or the external xTCKn pin.
 The xTCKn pin clock source is used to allow an external signal to drive the TM as an external clock source for event counting.